-Paul concentrates a significant amount of his practice to the area of civil rights litigation.
+A significant amount of Paul's practice is concentrated in the area of civil rights litigation.
 He defends police officers, public officials, corrections officers and administrators, teachers and school district administrators, children and youth case workers, as well as their respective municipal entities, in state and federal court in Pennsylvania and West Virginia.
 These areas of practice include representing clients before inquest and grand jury proceedings and before administrative proceedings.

 •Implications of Scott v.
 Harris on Police Pursuits and Beyond, Lorman Education Services